-The best-before date assumes that the item has been stored properly.
+The best-before date assumes that the food has been stored properly.
 The label will often tell you what the proper storage procedures are.
-If temperature affects shelf life, it might say, “Chilled food: do not store above 8° C” on the package.
+If temperature affects durability time, it might say, “Chilled food: do not store above 8° C” on the package.
 The colder you store food, the longer it lasts.
 There’s a big difference between 4-5° C and 8° C in that respect.
 Under the heading to the left you will find advice on storing different kinds of food.

 While the best-before date assumes that the container is unopened, the item may keep longer than that even if it has been opened.
 For example, an open carton of milk that has not been outside the refrigerator very long may be good for several more days.

-If you are elderly, have an immunodeficiency disorder or are pregnant, you may be sensitive to listeria bacteria, which means that you should follow our special recommendations for shelf life and certain kinds of food.
+If you are elderly, have an immunodeficiency disorder or are pregnant, you may be sensitive to listeria bacteria, which means that you should follow our special recommendations for durability time and certain kinds of food.